sobri909/LocoKit/README.md

 significant "urban canyon" effects (GPS blocked on both sides by tall buildings and blocked from above by an elevated rail line).
 However stationary / moving state detection was still achieved to an accuracy of 5 to 10 metres.

-**Note:** The orange dots in the second screenshot incidate "stuck in traffic".
+**Note:** The orange dots in the second screenshot indicate "stuck in traffic".
 The third screenshot shows the "stuck" segments as paths, for easier inspection.

 ## Features